 Table 1: Sample Decision Table

 A hurdle to overcome is attitude: yours and the rest of the organization.
 Recognize that you, the stakeholders, and decision makers will experience psychological barriers to the alternative review.
 You must first convince yourself the problem is solvable to sell it to the stakeholders.
 If you don’t believe, neither will they.
 There is already “groupthink” which considers the task as impossible, so some stakeholders will be critical of any option.
 Those open to considering the task as achievable may have a favorite alternative (theirs) and be biased against any other solution.
 A successful strategy is to review the alternatives with stakeholders individually and safely test assumptions without fear of reprisal or going against the group.
-Be patient, it may take time to lobby for a solution.
+Be patient, it may take time to lobby for a solution, and may require some additional training.

 Select a Solution